sunskyhsh/PublicCourse/homework4/README.md

 `bazel run -c opt //homework4:pointcloud_viewer_main -- --pony_data_dir PONY_DATA_DIR`

+(Add the image here.)

-Your task is first getting familiar with both proto definitions.
-Then please try to extract object points from Pointcloud based on the labeled bounding box and fill them into proper field in **interface.perception.PerceptionObstacle**.
+Let's get familiar with **interface.object_labeling.ObjectLabels** and **interface.perception.PerceptionObstacle** proto definitions first.
+Your task is to extract object points from Pointcloud based on given labeled bounding box and fill them into proper field in **interface.perception.PerceptionObstacle**.
 Values for the other fields in this proto should be similar as they are in the label proto.
-Feel free to modify the viewer code to visualize the obstacle points or project them onto images.
+Feel free to modify the viewer code to visualize the obstacle points or project them onto images in order to verify your implementation.

-**What to submit:** Your C++ code to extract obstacle points and generate a list of **interface.perception.PerceptionObstacle** for each Pointcloud.
+**What to submit:** Your C++ code to extract obstacle points and generate a list of **interface.perception.PerceptionObstacle** from each Pointcloud.